 One day, a friend-turned-enemy yelled at him.
 “You Christians are filthy!
 Christians are garbage!”
 Sam cried and trudged back home, refusing to return to school the next day.
 After much prodding from his teachers, Sam decided to go back.
 There were times when he was tempted to fight back, but he remembered the words of Jesus to love his enemies, to bless and not curse.
 In his heart, he prayed for those who bullied him and repaid them with a kind smile instead.

 By the age of 17, Sam had endured physical harassments, insults, and discrimination from friends and schoolmates for boldly telling them that he was a Christian.
 He and his family left their home in Tawi-tawi when a violent conflict broke out between two feuding families.
 “It saddened me to leave, not only because of my friends and the school, but also because there won’t be a church there anymore,” Sam said.

-In 2008, Sam joined the Timothy Training, an Open Doors discipleship program for the MBB (Muslim Background Believer) youths.
+In 2008, Sam joined the Timothy Training, an Open Doors discipleship program for the MBB (A Christian from a Muslim background who comes to Christ.
+More) youths.
 He has become bolder, seizing every opportunity to share his faith in Jesus.
 Sam knows that doing so might cost him his life some day.
 Even though he no longer lives in the village where he first met Christ, he still thought of his old friends from time to time.
 In the balcony of his new home, Sam sat and prayed for them on most nights.